VegaDeftwing/OpGuidesHugoSrc/content/Engineering/5-circuits1.md

 ### The Lab Power Supply

-Power Supply Units or 'PSU's are useful because unlike your phone charger which puts out a singular voltage of 5 volts (ignoring fast charging) they can have their output voltage varried usually between 1 and 35-ish volts.
+Power Supply Units or 'PSU's are useful because unlike your phone charger which puts out a singular voltage of 5 volts (ignoring fast charging) they can have their output voltage varied usually between 1 and 35-ish volts.
 Furthermore, they provide current limiting, useful when you're unsure of how much current your circuit might sink or need it for safety.

 [TODO] add picture, mention ATX psu, current safety

-### The Frequnecy or Waveform Generator
+### The Frequency or Waveform Generator

 Frequency generators can be used to output a signal that is alternating, unlike the DC signal of the Lab PSU.
 Usually they'll support a range of wave shapes, frequencies, amplitudes, and DC offsets.
 Many support far more than this, though the applications for the more advanced modes are few.
 If you're just starting out you can (with precausions) actually just use the audio output of your computer or buy an inexpensive one for under \$20, unlike the expensive example below: